ClickCease

 Potential Risks

 All surgery, irrespective of how minor, carries an element of risk.
-Mr Abood’s philosophy is to always aim to deliver fantastic aesthetic results, but never at the expense of his patient’s safety.
-During the entire course of the patient journey- from the initial consultation and throughout the follow-up period- safety is at the forefront.
+Dr Abood’s philosophy is to always aim to deliver excellent aesthetic results, but never at the expense of patient safety.
+Throughout the entire patient journey, from the initial consultation and through the follow-up period, safety remains the foremost priority.

-Mr Abood is a highly trained, board certified plastic surgeon.
-His wealth of experience helps to deliver exceptional care and results to his patients.
+Dr Abood is a highly trained, board-certified plastic surgeon.
+His depth of experience supports the delivery of high standards of care and carefully considered surgical outcomes for his patients.

 Related FAQs